bvibber/wasm2swf/readme.md

 A highly experimental WebAssembly to ActionScript (AVM2) bytecode compiler.

+'''`wasm2swf` is a work in progress and doesn't quite produce valid output yet.'''

 ## What?

 This aims to be a tool that compiles standalone WebAssembly modules (`.wasm`) into ActionScript bytecode (`.abc`) files implementing a class which can be loaded and used by ActionScript 3 code in a Flash "movie" (`.swf`).